International Foundation Programme - Art, Design and Media

 All students will study the following modules:

 The aim of this module is to equip you with some of the skills that are necessary for preparing you for studying at university and starting your journey into employment.
 The module comprises several skill areas.
-The aim of the module is to create a friendly, interactive, and inclusive learning environment.
+This module also creates a friendly, interactive, and inclusive learning environment.

 You will gain an understanding of the essential steps in the project life cycle and have the opportunity to evaluate and reflect on your (and your fellow students’) progress throughout the project work, to the project completion stage.